ukhsa-collaboration/pygom/doc/source/estimate2.rst

     In [12]: plt.close()

-Looking at the output of the estimates (below this paragraph), we can see our inference on Ebola is wrong when comapred to the *known* values (from field observation) even though the graphs looks *``reasonable"*.
+Looking at the output of the estimates (below this paragraph), we can see our inference on Ebola is wrong when compared to the *known* values (from field observation) even though the graphs looks *``reasonable"*.
 Namely, :math:`\gamma^{-1}` the third element in the vector below, our time from infectious to death, is within the expected range but :math:`\alpha^{-1}` (second element), the incubation period, is a lot higher than expected.

 .. ipython::